boguz/burgton-button/README.md

 | `.deactivate()` | Deactivate the button | `yourButton.deactivate();` |

 #### Events
-`<burgton-button> fires several custom events so you can react to them on you application.
+`<burgton-button> fires several custom events so you can react to them on your application.

 | Event | Description |
 | ----- | ----------- |